Vadim Lapin

 A Hong Kong chef bought a bottle as a tourist, then declared it 'the best in the world' on TV.
 That made sesame oil 70% of revenue.

-Built a media empire and won Asia Art Award.
-Then a seven-year family feud forced him into rescuing Malaysia's oldest confectionery—the business he was never supposed to inherit.
+Built a media empire and won the Asia Art Award.
+Then a seven-year family feud forced him to rescue Malaysia's oldest confectionery.

 168 years old, seven years in court.
 Four families at war nearly destroyed Malaysia's oldest confectionery.
 Sesame oil—not pastries—now generates 70% of revenue.